 When I first met Peter I was living in St. Croix in the mid-’80’s.
 Our mutual friend Brett had a 72’ foot Grand Banks trawler and invited us to do a little yachting.
 We cruised from St. Croix to Buck Island.
 We ate and partied way too much and belly-laughed the entire day.
 The jokes never stopped.
 We all took turns.
 At the time, Peter was the Director of Marketing and Research for McCalls magazine and doing Improvisation and stand-up comedy for fun on the side.
 So, of course, his material and delivery were a hell of a lot better than ours, but all in good fun.
 Peter received his MBA from Farleigh Dickinson University while working for Ford Motor Company and upon presenting his Master’s Thesis to McCall’s magazine he was offered a job there.
 Having a bit of a twisted sense of humor and a love of the absurd, he became one half of a Hasidic Siamese twin comedy act in stand up and discovered his love of the stage.
 His acting career took off shortly after leaving his job at McCall’s in 1986.
 He began in NYC with roles in commercials and landed his first big job on TV in the last season of Kate and Allie.
 Before leaving NYC for LA, Peter landed a small role in his first big movie, Goodfellas.
 He and his lovely wife Jeanette picked up and headed for LA to raise a family and hopefully support one.
 His acting career took off shortly after that.
 In Los Angeles, he began with roles in commercials, then he started to be recognized in shopping malls.
 With his wife Jeanette Collins’ encouragement, he decided to give a shot at acting full time.
 The rest is history.

 So, fast forward about 30 years … I had been in touch with Peter for a few years via Facebook.
 I called to see if he had time to meet for a beer.
 He said “just to come to the house for drinks and a nibble.”
-I had my friends Marla (Feminine Collective) and Max with me.

 We arrived at a beautiful, sprawling, gated property.
 The home is Spanish-influenced architecture, built in the 1920’s.
 It’s a real family home.
 Nothing ostentatious or over the top.
 It’s lived in and comfortable.
 They raised their three boys, Sebastiano (Sonny), and twins Francesco (Frankie), and Giancarlo (Charlie) there.